cameronapak/freedom-stack-v2/README.md

 2. Better Auth has been replaced with Bknd's built-in auth
 3. Instead of using daisyUI, we now use Basecoat (think `shadcn-ui` but without React)
 4. Instead of HTMX, we use Alpine Ajax (if you don't know what either one of these are... it's okay)

+## Amazing Alternatives

+Freedom Stack v2 not for you?
+Consider these amazing alternatives.

+- [basis](https://github.com/zhengyishen0/basis) - _"A foundation for modern web development built on fundamental tools and clear architectural boundaries.
+Powered by Astro, Alpine.js, and Supabase with 65+ pre-built components."_
+- [better-t-stack](https://github.com/AmanVarshney01/create-better-t-stack) - _"A modern CLI tool for scaffolding end-to-end type-safe TypeScript projects with best practices and customizable configurations"_